 Cumulative Impacts of the Alternatives Sample Clauses

 Cumulative Impacts of the Alternatives.
-Past mining activity within the spatial scope of analysis has not included the employment of underground mining methods.
-As a result, there are no existing surface effects from underground mining in this area.
-In addition, there are no ongoing underground mining activities occurring within the spatial scope of analysis at the present moment.
-RFFAs within the spatial scope of analysis consist of anticipated underground (room and pillar) mining on the OKNM 108097 federal lease tract (approximately 2,380 acres) to the west of the LBA tract and the private coal tract (approximately 2,300 acres) to the north of the LBA tract (Map 4).
-Surface effects from mining these tracts using room and pillar mining methods, possibly to include pillar removal (retreat) mining, would be approximately the same as those described above for the action alternatives.
+The present state of surface water features within the spatial scope of analysis is essentially a result of the area’s natural topography, land uses (largely pasture and forested open space with some scattered dwellings), and past and present actions, particularly past surface mining operations and the creation of Club Lake in the 1940s.
+These effects are described in Section 3.6.1.
+RFFAs within the spatial scope of analysis include Xxxxxxx-Xxxxxx Mining Company’s permitted mining operations on federal lease tract OKNM 108097 and mining operations on the private coal tract to the north of the LBA tract.
+Surface water related effects associated with mining operations on these tracts (totaling approximately 4,680 acres) are expected to be approximately the same as the effects described for the action alternatives.
 This is because the target coal seam in these tracts is the same as the LBA tract, these mining activities are subject to the same regulatory requirements as mining on the LBA tract, and the mining method on these tracts is the same as that which would be employed to mine the LBA tract.
+However, mining operations on adjacent tracts have no potential to affect surface water quality or quantity in Club Lake because these operations would occur outside the Club Lake surface-water basin.
 Leasing and mining the LBA tract under the Proposed Action or Alternative C would result in an additional 1,270 acres or 940 acres, respectively, of underground mining activity on top of the 4,680 acres of reasonably foreseeable future underground mining activity represented by anticipated mining on the OKNM 108097 federal lease tract and on the private coal tract.
 Implementation of the Proposed Action or Alternative C would result in a cumulative total contiguous area of underground mining activity of 5,950 acres (under the Proposed Action) or 5,620 acres (under Alternative C), respectively.
-The cumulative surface effects of mining these areas using room and pillar mining methods, possibly including pillar removal (retreat) mining, would be the same as those described above for the action alternatives for reasons articulated in the previous paragraph.
+The cumulative surface water effects of mining these areas using room and pillar mining methods, possibly including pillar removal (retreat) mining, would be the same as those described above for the action alternatives for reasons articulated in the previous paragraph.
+However, mining on the LBA tract would be the only mining-related potential influence on the surface waters in Club Lake.

 AutoNDA by SimpleDocs